 Practice and theory of soccer.
 Development of fundamental skills of the game; analysis of skills, techniques, team strategy and rules.
+Even years.

-ESTH 265 2 S Theory and Technique of Aquatic Fitness
+ESTH 265 2 F Theory and Technique of Aquatic Fitness

 Emphasis on the theory of how to develop appropriate workout programs in the area of aquatics.
 Students learn choreography of water exercise programs in aquatic aerobics, swimming fitness, and adaptive water exercise.
 Students participate in individual fitness performance and develop programs for specific population demographics, specific ages, and those with special needs.
+Elementary and above swimming skills required.
+Odd years.